 Gas and gas pains

-- A 'knotted' feeling in your abdomen.
+- A feeling of fullness or pressure in your abdomen (bloating)

 When to see a doctor

 Talk to your doctor if your gas or gas pains are so persistent or severe that they interfere with your ability to function well in daily life.
 Gas or gas pains accompanied by other signs or symptoms may indicate more-serious conditions.
 See your doctor if you experience any of these additional signs or symptoms:

 - Change in consistency of stools